IshmaelRogers/RobotKinematics/README.md

 1. Numerically.
 NOTE: Computers cannot perform floating point operations with infinite precision.

+Please see "SymPyRot.py" in this repository for an example implemention

 # Composition of Rotations
+A sequence of rotation

+Extrinsic
+---

+Euler Angle

+orientation of any rigid boy wrt fixed frame acan be describe by three elementary rotations in a given sequence

+Properties

+COnventions

+0. Tait-Bryan vs Classic
+1. Rotation order
+2. Intrinsic (body fixed) vs Extrinsic (fixed axis) rotations

+Tait-Bryan
+---
+each elementary rotatio is perfomred about a different Catesian axis

+Rotation order
+---
+NPTE none-communiative

+yz =/ zy

+Extrinsic vs Intrinsic Rotation
+---

+Extrinsic rotations are performed about the fixed world reference frame

+[Extinsic]

+y-z of fixed reference
+NOTE: subsequent elementary rotations are pre-multiplied

+Intrinsic rotations are performed about the current reference frame

+[Intrinsic]
+NOTE: subsequent elementary rotations are post-multiplied

+Drawbacks to euler angles
+---

+0. Numerical performance - When defining the orientation of a rigid body in 3D, we only need three generalized coordinates; however, rotation matrices contain nine elements.
+Not all 9 elements are independent and more memory is required to capture the orientation information.

+1. Numerical stability -> numerical drift - rounding errors that occur with the repeated multiplication of rotation.
+NOTE: overtime, the orthonormality conditions can be violated and the matrix is no longer a valid rotation matrix.

+2. Singularities of representation (gimbal lock) - occur when the second rotation in the sequence is such that the firat and third coordniates frames become aligned causing a loss of a degree of freedom.

+NOTE: ensure that the range of motion of the object of interest does not come close to a singularity

 # Euler Angles from a Rotation Matrix

+In cases involving Inverse Kinematics, we are given a composite rotation matrix and we need to find a set of Euler ANgles that would produce this rotation.
+NOTE: Although the specific solution depends on the choice of Euler angles, the basic procedure is the same.

+# Example

+Consider the extrinsic X-Y-Z rotation sequence.
+The composite rotation matrix is

+[Example1]

+Given the numerical values for rij, find the angles alpha, beta and gama.

+Solution:

+use various combinations or rij so that each angle can be individually isolated and solved explicitly.
+NOTE: To avoid sign ambiguity, DO NOT use inverse sine or cosine functions to solve for the angles.
+NOTE: We use the atan2 function to avoid this ambiguity

+[solve4eulerangles]

+NOTE: when cos(beta) = 0 i.e beta = 90 degrees, atan2 is undefined and the system exhibits a singularity of representation.

+Please see rot2euler.py in this repository to get an example of how this is accomplished

 # Translations